erjank/teaching/conduct/README.md

-\chaplbl{Code of Conduct}{sec:conduct}

-\begin{quotation}
+# Code of Conduct

-  To make clear what is expected, everyone participating in this class is required to conform to the following Code of Conduct.
-This code of conduct applies to all spaces managed by our group including, but not limited to, workshops, mailing lists, and online forums (including source code repositories).
-Workshop hosts are expected to assist with enforcement of the Code of Conduct.
+> To make clear what is expected, everyone participating in this class
+> is required to conform to the following Code of Conduct.
+This code
+> of conduct applies to all spaces managed by our group including, but
+> not limited to, workshops, mailing lists, and online forums
+> (including source code repositories).
+Workshop hosts are expected
+> to assist with enforcement of the Code of Conduct.
+>

-  If you believe someone is violating the Code of Conduct we ask that you report it to the course organizer and/or the course's hosts.
+> If you believe someone is violating the Code of Conduct we ask that
+> you report it to the course organizer and/or the course's hosts.
-  All reports will be kept confidential.
+> All reports will be kept confidential.

-\end{quotation}

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 However, we